Protect and Survive: Warnings and actions on warning

+Post-attack

 Once the fallout risk was acceptably low, the house could initially be left for a few minutes to complete essential tasks (to be done by those aged over thirty if possible).
 To avoid bringing radioactive dust into the house, footwear was to be wiped down between excursions, and ideally separate outdoor footwear would be kept.

 If there were casualties from an attack, the household would have had to provide initial medical help.
 The radio was to be monitored for information on such medical services and facilities as might be available and on which cases were to be treated as urgent.
 If anyone died while in the fallout room, their body was to be placed in another room and covered as securely as possible with an attached identification (in the relevant film, separate identifications were to be attached to both the body and its covering).
 If no instructions were issued within five days on what to do next, the body was to be buried in a temporary grave as soon as it was safe to leave the house.
 These instructions for bodily disposal would be a further source of the infamy attached to Protect and Survive.

 Once the all clear had been sounded, there would no longer be any immediate danger and so, in theory at least, normal activities could be resumed.

+Intended dissemination

+Prior to the pamphlet's 1980 publication, it was intended that Protect and Survive would be released to the public in the following stages: